Refreshing Your Outdoor Space With New Design Ideas

 You'll love it if: you love intimate dinners with a few close friends or a romantic candlelit dinner with your partner.
 Or if you favor weathered finishes over smooth and streamlined textures.

-Style Tip: The pastel color palette of a Romantic style is extended through its plants.
-Roses and lavenders are popular plant choices and so are digitalis and salvia.
+Style Tip: The pastel color palette of a Romantic style extends through the plants.
+Roses and lavenders are popular plant choices, and so are digitalis and salvia.
 Stimulate the five senses by planting fragrant herbs and flowers.

-While there are still a number of styles you can use outdoors, these styles should give you an idea of how you can decorate your outdoor area in different ways that suit your needs and reflects your personality.
+While there are still several styles you can use outdoors, these styles should give you an idea of how you can decorate your outdoor area in different ways that suit your needs and reflects your personality.

 Also in News